jweissman/orsino/playtesting.md

 ---
 [ ] Track playerAligned as _well_ as playerControlled (sort of captured by being on the team of the player but this isn't passed along with combatant in all cases... -- we can always check for allegiance effects but a little subtle i guess?)
 ---
-[ ] Would be nice to let _all_ PCs attempt to interact/examine/search
-[ ] Maybe charm is dispelled if the charmer dies??
+[ ] Would be nice to let _all_ PCs attempt to interact/examine/search (as opposed to one and done for the action) [ ] Maybe charm is dispelled if the charmer dies??
 ---
 [ ] Disable summon abilities if you already have 6 allied creatures (alive or dead...) / Shouldn't be able to call animal companion if 6 allies present! (standing or not)